jonaraphael/RandomForestGenerator/README.md

 For offline/airgapped use, self-host/vendor these dependencies and update the script/import URLs in `RFG.html`.

 ## Workflow (in the UI)
 - **Upload**: drop a CSV anywhere on the page (or browse).
-Preview the first rows; click a column header to quickly set it as the target.
+Preview the first rows; click a column name to set it as the target.
-- **Target**: confirm task type (regression/classification), split strategy, and typing/exclusions in “Review columns”.
-- **Train**: configure RF settings (trees, `maxFeatures`, depth, min samples, seed) and start training (progress + Stop supported).
+- **Settings**: review column typing/exclusions, choose split strategy, and pick a training preset (advanced hyperparameters are behind “Show Advanced”).
-- **Results**: metrics + charts, feature importance, shift detector, pruning helpers, and a predictions explorer (download predictions CSV).
+- **Results**: training runs locally with progress + Stop / Retrain; view metrics, feature importance, shift diagnostics, pruning tools, and a predictions explorer (download predictions CSV).
-- **Export**: download `rf_artifact.zip` (model + preprocessing + sample loader + predictions).
+- **Export**: download `rf_artifact.zip` (model + preprocessing + sample code + test predictions).

 ## Features (What the app actually does)
-- **Column typing + review**: infers `continuous` / `categorical` / `date`, flags “ID-like” columns, and lets you exclude columns or override inferred types.
+- **Column typing + review**: infers `continuous` / `categorical` / `date`, flags “ID-like” / “High-cardinality”, and lets you exclude columns or override inferred types.
-  - `max_card` controls when integer-ish numeric columns are treated as categorical.
+  - `maxCard` controls when integer-ish numeric columns are treated as categorical (by unique-count threshold).
+  - Columns are auto-excluded by default if they look ID-like, are very high-cardinality, or are >50% missing (you can re-include them).
 - **Splits**:
   - **Random** train/test split (seeded).
+  - **Stratified** split for classification (keeps per-class proportions; ensures at least 1 test row per class when possible).
-  - **Time-based** split (shown only if date columns exist): pick a date column and either supply a cutoff date or fall back to test-fraction splitting.
+  - **Time-based** split (only shown if date columns exist): pick a date column and split by cutoff date or by a “latest rows” fraction (a cutoff picker UI is provided).
-  - `maxRows` subsamples for speed; for time-based splits it keeps the last N rows in file order.
+  - `maxRows` subsamples for speed (randomly for random/stratified; last N rows for time split).
 - **Targets**:
   - Regression supports optional `log1p` training transform (predictions inverted back with `expm1`).
   - Classification supports advanced multi-class helpers: